 Machine made rugs have threads that are either glued or looped onto hot plastic which cools and hardens to form joints.
-This means that such rugs not only lack knots but are also rigid, although they have uniformity that cannot be seen in handmade rugs.
+This means that such rugs not only lack knots but are also rigid, although they have a uniformity that cannot be seen in handmade rugs.

 Back of the Rug

 Machines are usually precise in what they do.
-For this reason, machine made rugs tend to have fine and consistent backs with a structure that is identical in all parts of the rug.
+For this reason, machine-made rugs tend to have fine and consistent backs with a structure that is identical in all parts of the rug.

 On the other hand, handmade rugs are manually stitched meaning that their backs have varying tensions based on the amount of force used in tying the knots.
-You cannot clearly see the front pattern from the back like you can with machine made rugs.
+You cannot clearly see the front pattern from the back like you can with machine-made rugs.

 Choosing whether to invest in a handmade or machine made rug is a personal decision, but you need to have enough information on hand to make the best choice for your home.